 In other words, you can be cynical as an emotional reaction, such as irritation, tension and anxiety.
 When you are cognitively cynical, you think that self-interest runs your organisation.
 When you are behaviourally cynical, you display that attitude in how you perform at work.4 The most productive type of cynicism is the cognitive type—the cynic as the devil’s advocate.

 The Lucid Manager listens to cynics in their organisation to find out what is bothering them and learn from these experiences.
+You can cultivate your positive deviance by becoming the board room jester and use humour to make people think.

 - Dean Jr, J.W., Brandes, P. & Dharwadkar, R. (1998).
 Organizational cynicism.
 Academy of Management Review (23) 341–52.